Aris68/Aris68.github.io/README.md

 # progintro-hw0-Aris68
-This is hw0 by Aris Vagelatos!
+Hello there...This is hw0 by Aris Vagelatos!